EvenLegion/Helix/apps/arbiter/docs/rank-sync.md

 > - In development mode, this restriction may be bypassed for local testing.

 ## What it does
-- Computes the member’s total merits and maps them to a level (1–40) using RankLevel.
+- Computes the member’s total merits and maps them to a level using RankLevel (circled suffix is supported up to 50).
-- Chooses which division’s style to display (combat division with showRank = true; otherwise LGN).
+- Chooses which division’s style to display:
+  - Prefer a combat division with `showRank = true` (full decorations).
+  - If none, prefer a `staff` division to maintain its prefix only (no rank decorations).
+  - Otherwise fallback to LGN.
-- Formats the nickname: applies the division prefix and track symbols, and appends a circled sublevel when needed.
+- Formats the nickname:
+  - Always applies the division prefix and removes duplicates.
+  - Adds track symbols and a circled number only when the selected division has `showRank = true`.
 - Attempts to set the nickname in the guild, with a dev-mode bypass for Missing Permissions in development.
  - Before applying, presents a non-mutating preview and requires an explicit moderator approval (Apply) in the review UI.
- - When `preferredName` or visible division is missing, attempts to parse the current nickname to backfill `preferredName` and DivisionMembership (see Parsing below).
+ - When `preferredName` or a visible division is missing, attempts to parse the current nickname to backfill `preferredName` and DivisionMembership (see Parsing below).

 ## Command